List of busiest airports in the United Kingdom

 This is a list of the busiest airports in the United Kingdom, Channel Islands, and Isle of Man ranked by total passenger traffic, compiled from Civil Aviation Authority data from 2006 to 2024.
 For some years the figures also show total aircraft movements and cargo volume handled at each airport.
 For a complete list of UK airports, see List of airports in the United Kingdom and the British Crown Dependencies.

 The United Kingdom, an island country, is home to many of Europe's largest and busiest airports.
 London Heathrow, which handles over 83 million passengers annually, is the largest airport in the UK.
 London serves as the largest aviation hub in the world by passenger traffic, with six international airports, handling over 177 million passengers in 2024, more than any other city (List of busiest city airport systems by passenger traffic).
 London's second-busiest airport, London Gatwick, was until 2016 the world's busiest single-runway airport.
 Manchester Airport is the United Kingdom's third-busiest airport.
 London Stansted and London Luton are the fourth and fifth busiest airports, respectively.

 The largest airport operator in the United Kingdom is Heathrow Airport Holdings (owner of Heathrow), followed by Manchester Airports Group (owner of Manchester, Stansted and East Midlands).
 Together with British Airways and Virgin Atlantic, they are part of the Aviation Foundation which lobby for the aviation needs of the United Kingdom.

 Statistics

+2025 data

+The following is a list of the 40 largest UK airports by total passenger traffic in 2025, from UK CAA statistics.

+Although the top ten airports remained unchanged, the most notable shift was Liverpool John Lennon Airport overtaking Newcastle International Airport to claim eleventh place.
+Another striking fact is the decline in passenger numbers at London Gatwick and Belfast International Airports, the second and tenth busiest UK airports respectively, despite a significant overall increase in passenger journeys, from 295 million in 2024 to 302 million in 2025.